aws-samples/terraform-eks-blueprints-kong-samples/examples/kong/README.md

 ### Prerequisites:

-Kong data plane connects with Konnect control plane using mTLS. **kong-konnect-runtime-cert-generator** utility makes Kong Konnect API calls to
-See if the runtime group that you provided as input exists or not.
-If it does not, then creates one Generates self signed certificate and pins it down with the specific runtime group Makes AWS API calls to store the certificate and key in AWS Secrets Manager that you can further mount to your Kubernetes pods or ECS environment variable
+Kong data plane connects with Konnect control plane using mTLS. **kong-konnect-runtime-cert-generator** utility makes Kong Konnect API calls to see if the runtime group that you provided as input exists or not.
+If it does not, then it creates one, generates self signed certificate and pins it down with the specific runtime group, makes AWS API calls to store the certificate and key in AWS Secrets Manager that you can further mount to your Kubernetes pods or ECS environment variable.

-* To install the tool
+* To install the utility
 ```
 curl -L https://github.com/anshrma/kong-konnect-runtime-cert-generator/releases/download/v0.1.3/kong-konnect-runtime-cert-generator_Darwin_arm64.tar.gz —output kong-konnect-runtime-cert-generator.tgz
 tar xvf kong-konnect-runtime-cert-generator.tgz